 5:00 Rapid Diagnostics to Enable Pathogen-Specific Drug Development

 This presentation will discuss how MedImmune is using rapid molecular diagnostics, biomarkers and next-generation sequencing in clinical trials to develop novel monoclonal antibodies for the prevention of Pseudomonas aeruginosa and Staphylococcus aureus nosocomial infections.

-5:30 Welcome Reception in the Exhibit Hall with Poster Viewing
+5:30 Welcome Reception with Exhibit and Poster Viewing

 6:30 Close of Day